3D-TECHNOLOGY OF MINERAL PROCESSING

 The commercially available hydroseparators of HS series were invented to process solid water-insoluble powdered samples to produce representative heavy-mineral HS concentrates of particles that follow Stokes’ law when settling in a carefully computer controlled upward pulsating water stream.
 Ideally, to be applicable for HS, powdered particles should have densities between 3 and 20 g/cm and grain sizes of less than 0.3 mm, including industrial flotation size fractions (-45 pm) for which there is no commercial alternative.
 The concentration by hydroseparation is done with practically no loss of mineral grains.
 In different tests, mineral concentrates had 100 to 10,000 times the original proportions of the desired minerals.
 The technique has been applied successfully to samples having as low as 0.1-1.0 ppm of the phase forming elements of the desired minerals.

-The combination of EPD and HS techniques makes it possible to conduct mineral processing and sample preparation for the following:
+The combination of EPD and HS techniques is known as "3D-Technology of Mineral Processing and Sample Preparation for Mineral Research".
+It makes possible to conduct mineral processing and sample preparation for the following:

 Study the crystal morphology, mineralogy and mineral chemistry of PGM, gold, base metals and other useful constituents of different rock types containing low concentrations;